-What's New in EF6
+What's new in EF6

 We highly recommend that you use the latest released version of Entity Framework to ensure you get the latest features and the highest stability.
 However, we realize that you may need to use a previous version, or that you may want to experiment with new improvements in the latest pre-release.
 To install specific versions of EF, see Get Entity Framework.

-- Support for updating models for larger models on SQL Server #185
+- Support for SQL Server HierarchyId.

 The Past Releases page contains an archive of all previous versions of EF and the major features that were introduced on each release.